sydasif/ansible-lab/README.md

 sudo visudo
 ```

-Go to bottom of file and add this line as below:
+Go to the bottom of the file and add this line as below:

 ```con
 vagrant ALL=(ALL) NOPASSWD: ALL